I have now had two great times watching games at West Bromwich Albion, and I…

 Birmingham, A Fine Base of Operations

 First, let me introduce you to Birmingham – and for the Yanks reading this, it’s really “Bir-ming-um.”
-I knew nothing of the town before my trip, except that it’s home to two teams currently in the Premier League: West Bromwich Albion (the w is silent, by the way) and Aston Villa.
+I knew nothing of the town before my trip, except that it’s home to three teams currently in the Premier League: West Bromwich Albion (the w is silent, by the way), Wolverhampton and Aston Villa.
 I also knew there was another club in town, Birmingham City, currently in The Championship, which is the second division of English football.

-I also understand that all three of these teams really hate each other.
+I also understand that all four of these teams really hate each other.
 And when local teams play each other, that’s called a derby, which for some reason is pronounced “darby.”

-What I failed to really grasp was the number of other teams pretty close to Birmingham: Stoke (Premier League) is less than 50 miles away away; Wolverhampton (currently in the Championship) is on the edge of town and was in the Premier League just a couple of years ago; Coventry City is officially just 23 miles away but is currently playing 54 miles away because of problems with their stadium; Walsall (League One) is 12 miles away; Leicester City (Premier League) is 43 miles away, and Shrewsbury Town (League One) is 47 miles away.
-There are probably others, but you get the idea.
+What I failed to really grasp was the number of other teams pretty close to Birmingham: Stoke (Championship) is less than 50 miles away away; Coventry City (Championship) is officially just 23 miles away; Walsall (League Two) is 12 miles away; Leicester City (Championship) is 43 miles away, and Shrewsbury Town (League One) is 47 miles away.
+There are others, but you get the idea.

 So Birmingham would be an excellent base of operations for a soccer tour, especially if you want to get away from the touristy madhouses of London and Manchester.
 It’s an amazingly young city, with something like half its population under age 30, and it is extremely diverse ethnically.
 It’s also the second biggest city in England after London.